 Only 40

-We don’t want to grow our Bible school…at least numerically.
+We don’t want to grow our discipleship training experience…at least numerically.

-When was the last time you heard a school say that?
-Well, not growing past 40 students is part of the intentional design of the Anchor House.
+When was the last time you heard a discipleship training school say that?
+Well, not growing past 40 learners is part of the intentional design of the Anchor House.

 Here are some of the reasons why.

-We don’t want to have our students lost in the crowd.
+We don’t want to have our crew lost in the crowd.

-The Anchor is a school, but it is also a community, a family and a band of brothers and sisters.
+The Anchor has lots of training, but it is also a community, a family and a band of brothers and sisters.
 At a smaller number the relationships go deeper and richer.

 We value that.

-We want our students to be useful and to get their hands dirty in ministry.
+We want our crew to be useful and to get their hands dirty in ministry.

 Because on top of daily studies, each Anchor House student is being mentored in an area of ministry which they chose, a smaller crew means that the experience has a high touch value that can only come when the apprentice is handed the tools of that particular ministry and invited to try it themselves.